PlainsightAI/legacy-docs/rules.md

 #### "not"

 Description:
 	This is a boolean operator that allows you to negate a predicate with "NOT" semantics.
-The following example uses "NOT" to include a schedule when the rule should not be triggered.
+The following example uses "NOT" to include a schedule of when the rule should not be triggered.

 Example:
 ```json